cnichte/sftp-push-sync/README.md

 ### Logging Progress

+Logging can also be configured.

+- `logLevel` - normal, verbose, laconic.
+- `scanChunk` - After how many elements should a log output be generated during scanning?
+- `analyzeChunk` - After how many elements should a log output be generated during analysis?

-For >100k files, use ANALYZE_CHUNKS = 10 or 50, otherwise the TTY output itself is a relevant factor.
+For >100k files, use analyzeChunk = 10 or 50, otherwise the TTY output itself is a relevant factor.

 ## NPM Scripts